 Making investments in Dubai

 Opening a company in Dubai solicits a business visa which is easily obtained by foreigners.
 The reasons why international investors decide for business development in the UAE and especially in Dubai are multiple, and among these, the excellent business climate and opportunities.
 The lack of taxation except the foreign banks and oil companies in Dubai make numerous entrepreneurs relocate to Dubai and start making investments.
 The infrastructure plays a major role in making a business in Dubai and that because the transportation system is highly developed and continues to progress at a fast pace.
 The same thing is available for the economy of UAE and Dubai where there is a high interest in the real estate market which generates large profits.
 The agriculture, the tourism sector, the import and export business, the R&D sector plus the real estate field are preferred in a large amount by international investors who are aware about the business direction and growth in the UAE.
 The authorities in the UAE sustained the foreign investments from the very beginning and heartened entrepreneurs from overseas with a series of incentives, encouragements and business-wise supports at any time.
 This is how the free zones in Dubai appeared and aimed the type of investors who want to enjoy several tax benefits, less bureaucracy and a favorable business environment in each sector.
 The lack of taxation in Dubai’s free trade zones, including no taxation on dividends is for certain the proper strategy for making international investors decide more and more on business in the UAE.
 The high standards of living and the excellent business environment sustain the growth of small and medium entrepreneurs and the development of large investors in the UAE.
 Business persons can easily set up companies in Jebel Ali Free Zone, Dubai Outsource Zone, Dubai Auto Zone, Dubai Maritime City Free Zones, Dubai Biotechnology and Research Park, Dubai Internet City Free Zone, Dubai Healthcare City Free Zone or Dubai Multi Commodities Centre Free Zone without having to consider any tax imposed on business.
-Having no taxes on dividends and paying no corporate tax in such free trade zones make global entrepreneurs direct the attention on doing businesses in Dubai in any field.
+Having no taxes on dividends in such free trade zones make global entrepreneurs direct the attention on doing businesses in Dubai in any field.

 Having a clear picture about how the business is done and about the taxation structure in Dubai is mandatory before a foreigner runs a business.
 The legal support of a Dubai attorney is also essential especially for foreign investors who do not know the country’s legislation.